 A/C Compressor Clutch Coil Test

 Voltage Test: Remove the plug from the clutch coil and activate the A/C system by placing the selector on cold.
-Using the 20 volt setting on the DVOM, check for battery voltage at the harness connector.
-If the battery voltage is present at the plug, test the coil for resistance.
+Using the 20-volt setting on the DVOM, check for battery voltage at the harness connector.
+Test the coil for resistance if there is battery voltage at the plug.

 Resistance Test: Perform an A/C clutch coil resistance test with an Ohmmeter.
-Typically a clutch coil should be between the range of 2 to 5 Ohms, and any reading below 2 Ohms or over 5 Ohms indicates a bad coil.
-A reading of 0.00 indicates that there's a short in the windings.
-A reading of O.L or infinity indicates an open in the windings.
+Typically, a clutch coil should be between 2 and 5 Ohms, and any reading below 2 Ohms or over 5 Ohms indicates a bad coil.
+A reading of 0.00 indicates that there is a shortage in the windings.
+A reading of O.L. or infinity indicates an opening in the windings.

 Diodes function.

 The diode should be tested as well.
 Diodes are like one-way check valves; the current flows in one direction but not the other.
 Many multimeters have a selection or function for testing diodes.
 Many coils contain zener diodes that allow current, but only up to a certain threshold.
-If unsure, check with the manufacturer's manual for specifications and special procedures for performing the test.
+For more clarification, check the manufacturer's manual for specifications and special procedures for performing the test.